yourpotion/API--weather/README.md

 Access the application in your web browser at http://localhost:8000.

-## API Documentation
-For detailed API documentation, refer to the API Documentation file.

-##Project Structure
+## Project Structure
 The project follows a typical Symfony application structure:

-src/: Contains application source code. config/: Configuration files. public/: Publicly accessible assets like CSS, JavaScript, and uploaded files. var/: Temporary files and cache. vendor/: Composer dependencies. bin/: Console commands and scripts. tests/: Unit and functional tests. docs/: Documentation files, including API documentation.
+- src/: Contains application source code.
+- config/: Configuration files.
+- public/: Publicly accessible assets like CSS, JavaScript, and uploaded files.
+- var/: Temporary files and cache.
+- vendor/: Composer dependencies.
+- bin/: Console commands and scripts.
+- tests/: Unit and functional tests.
+- docs/: Documentation files, including API documentation.
-UML Class Diagram
+- UML Class Diagram

-Insert your UML class diagram here to provide an overview of the application's architecture.

-Contributing
+## Contributing
 Contributions to this project are welcome.
 Please follow the contributing guidelines for details on how to contribute.

-License
+## License
 This project is licensed under the MIT License.